 There are many different ways of starting a fire, and it’s good to be familiar with at least a few of them.
-Over the last ten years the Ferro rod (Ferrocerium) has become very popular.
+During the past ten years, the Ferro rod (Ferrocerium) has become very popular.
 It’s a modern equivalent of the traditional flint and steel and works very well.

 Have a play, experiment, and you’ll come up with ways of fire lighting and cooking that you prefer and enjoy.
 Personally, I like starting fires with flint and steel, whilst now and then I make a fire using friction, but when I’m feeling lazy I use a blowtorch!

-You don’t know how good you are till you’ve made fire in the pouring rain or cold and windy conditions.
-If you can do that in your backyard you should be fine in the wilderness.
+You don’t know how good you are till you’ve made a fire in the pouring rain or cold and windy conditions.
+If you can do that in your backyard, you should be fine in the wilderness.

-Below is a list of some of these “weeds”.
-Be careful, however, to ensure that you know these well and use a reliable picture reference guide before you go eating weeds or any other plant which is potentially poisonous.
+Below is a list of some of these “weeds.”
+Be careful, however, to ensure that you know these well and use a reliable picture reference guide before you go eating weeds or any other plant that is potentially poisonous.
 Be cautious until you know the weeds well.